New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Childhood cancer is an illness that causes healthy cells in the body to grow abnormally and forms tumors that can spread to other tissues.
 While cancer affects both adults and children, the causes vary significantly.
 Adult cancers may be a result of lifestyle and environmental factors, but childhood cancers aren't as well understood.
 Many childhood cancers could occur due to gene mutations that cause uncontrolled cell growth.
 These mutations can occur at different stages in a child's life, and some mutations may even begin while the fetus is still developing.

-Only around 5% of cancer-causing genes are inherited.1 Most other cases tend to be unpredictable and random.
+About 8 to 10 percent of cancer-causing genes are inherited.1 Most other cases tend to be unpredictable and random.
 By learning more about the common types of childhood cancers, families can be more prepared in case of a diagnosis.

 Peace of mind doesn't